 Water is the fluid of choice for most training sessions and games.

-There are some additional situations, however, when additional carbohydrate and electrolytes may be beneficial.
-These may include when physical demands are very high, or in very hot and humid conditions, or during carnivals when several games are played in close succession over a day, making it more difficult to eat sufficient carbohydarte between games.
+Water is the fluid of choice for most training sessions.
+There are some situations however when additional carbohydrate and electrolytes may be beneficial.
+These may include when physical demands are very high, or in very hot and humid conditions, or during round robins when several games are played in close succession over a day making it more difficult to eat sufficient carbohydrates between games.